RedHatInsights/backend-starter-app/python_starter/README.md

         oc port-forward --namespace=boot svc/env-boot-featureflags 4242
         ```
         and then going to http://127.0.0.1:4242/.
+    * It may be worth noting that the Unleash client, by default, refreshes its feature flags every 15 seconds.
+If this is deemed to be too slow, the connection can be initialized with a smaller refresh interval, e.g.
+        ```python
+        scaffolding.feature_flags_conn(refresh_interval=1)
+        ```
+        See the [Unleash docs](https://docs.getunleash.io/unleash-client-python/unleashclient.html) for more information.
 * A ClowdJobInvocation (CJI) found within the `clowdapp.yaml` file under the first `object` in the template, then under `spec: jobs: name: example-cji`.
     * The CJI is triggered as a job by the *second* `object` in the template, then under `spec: jobs: example-cji`
-    * Once the app is running, this can be verified to be running on a schedule with:
+    * Once the app is running, this can be verified to have run with:
         ```sh
         oc get pods --namespace=boot | grep starterapp-example-cji | awk '{print $1}' | while read a; do oc logs --namespace=boot $a; done
         ```
 * A CronJob, found within the `clowdapp.yaml` file under the first `object` in the template, then under `spec: jobs: name: example-cronjob`
-    * Once the app is running, this can be verified to have run with:
+    * Once the app is running, this can be verified to be running on a schedule with:
         ```sh
         oc get pods --namespace=boot | grep starterapp-example-cronjob | awk '{print $1}' | while read a; do oc logs --namespace=boot $a; done
         ```
+All provider connections pass any additional arguments and keyword arguments to the relevant initialization functions.

 ---
 ## Tests
 Some unit tests are included to ensure that the app works as expected, and can be run using `pytest` after forwarding the web port.
 For example